|

 ·

-TIME: Progressively shorter run times could be caused by a
+RUN TIME: Progressively shorter run times could be

 checked if you begin to experience shortened run time or suspect a problem. ·